Shell theorem: Converses and generalizations

+For an ellipsoidal shell, the two halves of the shell theorem are generalized by different types of shells.
+The shell bound by two concentric, similar, and aligned ellipsoids (a homoeoid) exters no gravitational force on a point inside of it.
+Meanwhile, the shell bound by two concentric, confocal ellipsoids (a focaloid) has the property that the gravitational force outside of two concentric, confocal focaloids is the same.

 Newton's proofs

 Introduction

 Propositions 70 and 71 consider the force acting on a particle from a hollow sphere with an infinitesimally thin surface, whose mass density is constant over the surface.
 The force on the particle from a small area of the surface of the sphere is proportional to the mass of the area and inversely as the square of its distance from the particle.
 The first proposition considers the case when the particle is inside the sphere, the second when it is outside.
 The use of infinitesimals and limiting processes in geometrical constructions are simple and elegant and avoid the need for any integrations.
 They well illustrate Newton's method of proving many of the propositions in the Principia.

 His proof of Propositions 70 is trivial.
 In the following, it is considered in slightly greater detail than Newton provides.

 The proof of Proposition 71 is more historically significant.
 It forms the first part of his proof that the gravitational force of a solid sphere acting on a particle outside it is inversely proportional to the square of its distance from the center of the sphere, provided the density at any point inside the sphere is a function only of its distance from the center of the sphere.

 Although the following are completely faithful to Newton's proofs, very minor changes have been made to attempt to make them clearer.